You’ve heard of keto, gluten-free, paleo, Atkins and south beach diets, but have you heard about the happiness diet? Aka- the dopamine diet?

 High dopamine levels increase your concentration and make you feel happy, motivated and blissful.
 Low levels can lead to anxiety, depression and irritability.
 This makes it easier to understand why people trying to kick one bad habit, find another way to get their dopamine.
 Like when people try to quit smoking and end up eating more.
 Eating always increases dopamine, but if you’re looking for your dopamine fix don’t reach for that bag of chips just yet.
 There’s a better way.

-Your brain starts producing dopamine at the sight of food, the thought of sex, during exercise, or when you’re doing or thinking of pretty much anything you enjoy.
+Your brain starts producing dopamine at the sight of food, the thought of love, during exercise, or when you’re doing or thinking of pretty much anything you enjoy.
 It makes you feel good.

 All eating produces dopamine, but some foods produce more than others.
 Sugary, starchy, ‘bad’ foods are a bad choice because they produce plenty of that feel good hormone, which makes eating those foods very addictive.
 This causes binge-eating and weight problems.